kasper-aa/AmazonTest/README.md

 ## Limitations & Assumptions

 In a "real" project, there would be a lot requirements and needs to uncover before deciding on a test rig.
-Here, I've brutally made assumptions, mostly founded in [yagni](https://martinfowler.com/bliki/Yagni.html).
+Here, I've made assumptions, mostly based on [yagni](https://martinfowler.com/bliki/Yagni.html).

 Covers a single sunshine path only.
 No handling of:
 - Optional "add-to-order" overlay,